golubitsky/blog/_posts/2022-04-02-Harmonics.md

 ## Melodic minor scale

-As I noted in the last post, the melodic minor scale built on the 5th above the fundamental exists (with allowance for discrepancy between the pure harmonics versus equal-terperament tuning, but I will just ignore this and proceed based on the evidence of the gut feeling of the power these consonances) within every harmonic series.
+As I noted in the last post, the melodic minor scale built on the 5th above the fundamental exists (with allowance for discrepancy between the pure harmonics versus equal-temperament tuning, but I will just ignore this and proceed based on the evidence of the gut feeling of the power these consonances) within every harmonic series.
 That means that this scale has a special relationship with any root note, such as for example `g melodic minor` to `C` or `e melodic minor` to `A`.

 ### Bill Evans and "crunchy" sounds